 Ms. Hodge also has prosecutorial experience as a Special Assistant District Attorney in Suffolk County at the Boston Municipal Court, where she gained considerable criminal trial experience.

 Ms. Hodge is committed to public interest work.
 She chairs the Firm’s collaboration with the Lawyers Clearinghouse, in which the Firm conducts legal clinics at local homeless shelters.
-In June 2009, the Lawyers Clearinghouse awarded Ms. Hodge its Pro Bono Award, and the Lawyers Clearinghouse Newsletter featured her in its “Pro Bono Spotlight.”
+In June 2009, the Lawyers Clearinghouse awarded Ms. Hodge its Pro Bono Award, and the Lawyers Clearinghouse Newsletter has featured her in its “Pro Bono Spotlight.”

 Ms. Hodge has been named a Massachusetts Super Lawyer.
 In 2016 Ms. Hodge was recognized as an Up & Coming honoree by Mass Lawyers Weekly, and in 2017 she was honored by the Boston Business Journal as one of Boston’s 40 Under 40 emerging business leaders.

-Government Enforcement & Compliance: represent individuals and corporations in government and internal investigations and related litigation, and advise clients regarding compliance measures in areas including healthcare fraud, FCPA and export violations and securities fraud.
+Government Enforcement & Compliance: represent individuals and corporations in government and internal investigations and related litigation, and advise clients regarding compliance measures in areas including healthcare fraud, FCPA, and export violations and securities fraud.

 Complex Commercial Litigation: represent leading corporations in commercial litigation, including contract disputes, patent infringement claims and securities investigations.